brahian609/github-app/README.md

     $ ng serve
     ```

-    Dev server will run in `http://localhost:4200/`.
+    Frontend app will run in `http://localhost:4200/`.